linuxserver/docker-organizr/READMETEMPLATE.md

-* `-p 1234` - the port(s)
+* `-p 80` - the port(s)
-* `-v /config` - explain what lives here
+* `-v /config` - config files for organizr
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it organizr /bin/bash`.

 ### User / Group Identifiers